 - Interviews with industry experts can be a valuable resource.
 This type of highly linkable content provides a unique perspective that high-authority domains can cite and link to.

-By focusing on the types of content I’ve mentioned above — and investing in great SEO copywriting — you can ensure that what you publish is highly linkable, and that your efforts will get you more high-quality, organic backlinks.
+By focusing on the types of content I’ve mentioned above (and investing in great SEO copywriting) you can increase your chances of getting more high-quality backlinks.

 2. Create Profitable Partnerships